chenans2/spotify-lyrics-app/README.md

 Began with Spotify's [web-api-auth-examples](https://github.com/spotify/web-api-auth-examples).
 This repo contained basic demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).

-I originally wanted this app to be a simple frontend app, without the need for a backend server, so I chose Implicit Grant flow as it is suited for clients that are implemented entirely using JavaScript and running in the resource owner’s browser, and not needing any server-side code.
+I originally wanted this app to be a simple frontend app, so I chose Implicit Grant flow as it is suited for clients that are implemented entirely using JavaScript and running in the resource owner’s browser, and not needing any server-side code.
+However, I later ran into issues when attempting to scrape the lyrics from the Genius.com song page, thus needing a backend anyways.

-However, I later ran into issues when attempting to scrape the lyrics from the Genius.com song page.
-I attempted to make a GET request from the browser to the given URL and scrape its HTML content, but this threw a non-descriptive error, "access blocked by CORS policy".
+Genius does have an API endpoint for getting lyrics directly, probably due to lisensing issues, so I had to scrape the HTML content of the corresponding song page.
+I attempted to make a GET request from the browser to the given URL to obtain its HTML content, but this threw a non-descriptive error, "access blocked by CORS policy".
 Upon further research, I realized you can not make requests like this since it would be a security issue.
 My solution was to make the request from a backend server instead.

-After getting the HTML content from the Genius.com song page, I used cheerio to parse the HTML and get the lyrics.
+After getting the HTML content from the Genius.com song page, I used cheerio to parse the HTML and get just the lyrics, which were then rendered on the page.